kendaganio/corgi/docs/_documentation/layout.md

 </div>
 {% endhighlight %}

-You may nest a `columns` container inside a `column` and it will take the width of the parent column and make equal width children.
-It's a good idea to add the `-unpadded` modifier to the nested `columns` element to lessen padception.
+You may nest a `.columns` container inside a `.column` and it will take the width of the parent column and make equal width children.
+It's a good idea to add the `-unpadded` modifier to the nested `.columns` element to lessen padception.

 <div class="example">